endo-do/PortfolioAnalyzer/README.md

     python run.py
     ```

-6. Use the test user to log in:
+6. Use the test user to log in for initial testing:

     - Username: `test`
     - Password: `12345`

+7. Create your own users and portfolios to fully customize your experience.
+   Have fun exploring and managing your securities!

+   If you encounter any problems or have questions, feel free to contact me.